Handling of Deviations SOP

 If the deviation does not affect product quality, the Head – of QA shall allow further processing of the batch in question.

-If there is a probability of product quality getting affected, the Head – QA shall assess the impact on product quality before allowing further processing of the batch.
+If product quality is probably getting affected, the Head – QA shall assess the impact on product quality before allowing further processing of the batch.

 Product may be “Quarantined” in sealed containers if required.
 Containers shall be labeled, indicating product name, Batch No., Manufacturing Date, Expiry Date & Batch size.
 The labeled containers shall be kept in the secured quarantine area.